nidamaqbool12/Automation_Selenium-with-Python--Home-Assessment-/README.md

 python -m venv venv
 .\venv\Scripts\activate

-5. Install Dependencies
+5. Installing Required Python Dependencies pip install selenium

-pip install selenium
+Instructions for Running the Automation Test Script

-Running the Automation Script
+The automation script can be executed directly from the terminal or using PyCharm.

-From Terminal
+From the Terminal
 python AUTOMATION-TEST-STORE-ECOMMERCE-WEBSITE/Ecommerce-website.py

-The script runs Chrome in headless mode by default for faster execution and CI/CD compatibility.
+Note: The script is configured to run Chrome in headless mode by default, providing faster execution and compatibility with CI/CD pipelines.

 From PyCharm

 Open the project in PyCharm.

-Right-click on Ecommerce-website.py.
+Locate Ecommerce-website.py in the project explorer.

-Click Run 'Ecommerce-website'.
+Right-click on the script and select Run 'Ecommerce-website'.

-CI/CD Integration (GitHub Actions)
+Continuous Integration and Deployment (CI/CD) Using GitHub Actions

-This project uses GitHub Actions for continuous testing.
+This project is integrated with GitHub Actions to provide automated testing and immediate feedback upon code changes.

 Workflow Overview

-Trigger: Runs on push to main branch.
+Trigger: The workflow runs automatically on every push to the main branch.

-Environment Setup: Uses Ubuntu Linux runner and installs Python and required dependencies (selenium).
+Environment Setup: The CI job runs on an Ubuntu Linux runner, installs Python, and the required dependencies (selenium).

-Test Execution: Selenium script executes in headless Chrome.
+Test Execution: The Selenium automation script runs in headless Chrome.

-Reporting: Generates Automation_Report.html, which is uploaded as a workflow artifact.
+Reporting: After execution, the Automation_Report.html file is generated and uploaded as a workflow artifact for review.

-Viewing the HTML Report
+Viewing the Automation Test Report

-Go to Actions tab in your GitHub repository.
+Navigate to the Actions tab in your GitHub repository.

-Select the latest workflow run.
+Select the most recent workflow run.

-Scroll to Artifacts and download Automation_Test_Report.
+Scroll to the Artifacts section and download Automation_Test_Report.html to view the detailed test execution log.

-Project Structure
+Project Directory Structure
 Automation_Selenium-with-Python--Home-Assessment-/
 ├── .github/
 │   └── workflows/
-│       └── main.yml           # GitHub Actions CI/CD pipeline
+│       └── main.yml           # GitHub Actions CI/CD pipeline configuration
 ├── AUTOMATION-TEST-STORE-ECOMMERCE-WEBSITE/
 │   └── Ecommerce-website.py   # Main Python automation script
-├── Automation_Report.html     # Auto-generated HTML Test Report (after run)
+├── Automation_Report.html     # Auto-generated HTML test report
 └── README.md                  # Project documentation

-Notes
+Important Notes and Considerations

-The website used is a test e-commerce site, so all orders are dummy.
+The website used for testing is a dummy e-commerce site, and all orders are non-functional.

-Script ensures dynamic data handling to prevent duplicate registrations.
+The automation script dynamically generates test data to prevent duplicate registrations.

-Explicit waits and JS Executor ensure stability across CI/CD and local runs.
+The use of explicit waits and JavaScript Executor ensures stable and reliable execution across both local and CI/CD environments.

-Recommended to run in PyCharm for better debugging and inspection.
+Running the script in PyCharm is recommended for debugging, viewing logs, and inspecting web elements during development.